Noah2610/TextAdventure_v2/README.md

   end
 end
 ```
 Components are Instances that can be placed inside Rooms.
+They will usually have an Inventory.
 ##### PERSONS
 ```ruby
 module Instances::Persons